Yoryao/Yoryao/README.md

 :muscle: I´m studying at *[Digital House](https://www.digitalhouse.com/ar/productos/programacion/certified-tech-developer)* to get my knowledges certified!

-:confetti_ball: My wish is to be part of a team to face challenging projects!
+:confetti_ball: My wish is to be part of a team to face challenging projects! :sos: I'm always open to collaborate with beginners or in tutoring programs.

-:baby: I start my studies in 2020.

-:sos: I'm always open to collaborate with beginners or in tutoring programs.

-:bulb: I love to learn new tools to increase my skills:
+:baby: I start my studies in 2020. :bulb: I love to learn new tools to increase my skills:

-:computer: Html, Css, Javascript, ReactJs

-:books: mySql, mySqlWorkbench, Firebase.

-:wrench: Git, gitHub, Vercel, Figma.

-:art: Sass, BootsStrap, jQuery.
+## Skills: :computer: Html, Css, Javascript, ReactJs :books: mySql, mySqlWorkbench, Firebase. :wrench: Git, gitHub, Vercel, Figma. :art: Sass, BootsStrap, jQuery.

-:warning: I work as an Security Sistems Auditor in SouthAmerica.

 Let me know about you!